"BELIEVE ~ This old world will really spin when work becomes a joyous expression of the soul." ~ Al Sacharov

 THE FUN OF CAPTURING A SPECIAL SETTING OR SUBJECT ~ and Bringing it to Life!

-Creating original artwork clients ~ who often become good friends ~ is one of the MOST rewarding aspects of being a fine artist.
+Creating original artwork for clients ~ who more than often become good friends ~ is one of the MOST rewarding aspects of being a fine "AMERICANA" artist.

 There are dozens of architectural styles ~ and I appreciate all of them in one way or another.
-But my favorite details are found in handsome older structures ~ a deep fascination with me since I first picked up a paintbrush and palette more five decades ago decades ago.
+But my favorite details are found in handsome older structures ~ a deep fascination with me since I first picked up a paintbrush and palette more than five decades ago.

 Recently, in addition to portraits of homes, parks and landmarks, I'm also creating paintings of children and pets.
 They change so quickly that many clients appreciate a special moment in time captured of their loved ones.
 You'll find three NEW pet portraits on this page below in the "Our Beloved Pet Companions" section.

-In this photo, I'm pictured during a Spokane Preservation Advocatces Tour of Historic Homes displaying my work at Sara Weaver-Lundberg's Storybook-style home on Overblfuff Road pictured below in the "Paintings ~ Home & Garden" section.
+In this photo, I'm pictured during a Spokane Preservation Advocates Tour of Historic Homes displaying my work at Sara Weaver-Lundberg's Storybook-style cottage on Overblfuff Road.
+The portrait of it is to the left in the photo here and the painting is pictured below in the "Paintings ~ Home & Garden" section.

 CASTLES ~ For many of us, the statement "Our homes are our castles," is true.
 Whether we are homeowners or renters, many of us have fallen in LOVE with where we live.